List of My Hero Academia characters: Top Heroes

 Tsunagu Hakamata is a flamboyant and elegant hero whose Quirk Fiber Master (ファイバーマスター, Faibā Masutā) allows him to freely control fiber in clothes.
 He is the recipient of the "Best Jeanist" award for eight consecutive years.
 Tsunagu believes very strongly that people with influence must maintain a positive appearance both physically and socially.
 He often uses metaphors referencing jeans, denim, and uses various other fabric-based phrases, often inspiring his recruits with speeches, telling them to keep their life straight like their jeans.
 He admits to not being fond of brutish individuals such as Katsuki Bakugo, whose attitude he attempted to correct, only to be frustrated by the young man's stubbornness.
 He loses a lung in his brief battle with All For One and is seemingly killed by Hawks to gain the trust of the League of Villains.
-However, this is later revealed to be a ruse and Best Jeanist ultimately returns alive and well after Hawks is exposed as a double agent.
+However, this is later revealed to be a ruse and Best Jeanist ultimately returns alive and well after Hawks is exposed as a double agent.In the Final War arc, he is fighting alongside with Mirko, Suneater, Nejire, Bakigo, Edgeshot and Deku in The Coffin in the Sky.
+When Bakugo dies in the fight due to a severe injury to his major organs, Best Jeanist attempts to resurrect Bakugo with Edgeshot, using his quirk to control clothing fibres in attempt to stop bleeding.